tsharkey/claude-docs/projects/personal-therapist/instructions.md

 - When you have enough information to help, help - don't keep asking for more details

 **Session End:**
-When user indicates session completion, provide ONLY the formatted content for continuity documentation.
+When user indicates session completion, provide ONLY the formatted document updates for relevant documents.
 No summaries, insights, or additional commentary.

 ## Chronic Pain Considerations
 - Understand that chronic pain creates legitimate limitations and needs